-The basic question you would ask is; which one would be easier to use?
-For a beginner who does not have technical expertise would find it easier to work on WordPress.
-Drupal on the other hand, is a bit complex when it comes to web development.
-The user is required to have enough knowledge of HTML, PHP etc. that allows him to deal with problems related to coding.
+Which system is easier to use?
+For a beginner, who does not have technical expertise would find it easier to work on WordPress.
+Drupal, on the other hand, is a bit more complex when it comes to web development.
+The user is required to have enough knowledge of HTML, PHP etc. to deal with problems related to coding.

 Let’s see what expert advice our experienced web developers give when asked about the best CMS for beginners.

 “For beginners, I would definitely lean towards WordPress being the one which will most likely satisfy the needs of the individual.
 Of course, it always depends on what your endgame is – what purpose the site is meant to serve.
 Seeing that WordPress provides great SEO out the box and has a bunch of easy-to-use plug-ins and themes, as well as the fact that WordPress is infinitely easier to update and maintain than its competitors, I feel that WordPress provides the most complete solution for a beginner looking to build a new website.”

 The installation and set-up procedure for WordPress is easy compared to Drupal.
 Also, WordPress offers automated upgrades which Drupal does not.
 Hence, when using Drupal; you need to be skilled and well acquainted with web design and programming.